-- 3.1 The Local Development Framework is a portfolio of planning policy documents that set out the spatial planning strategy and help manage how development takes place in Cheshire East for the next 15 years or so.
-Together with the Regional Spatial Strategy, it will form the statutory Development Plan for Cheshire East and determine how the planning system helps to shape local places and communities.
-The Local Development Framework plays an important role in delivering the vision set out in the Sustainable Community Strategy within the context of national and regional planning policies. - 3.2 The Local Development Framework contains a number of different documents called Local Development Documents.
+3.1 The Local Development Framework is a portfolio of planning policy documents that set out the spatial planning strategy and help manage how development takes place in Cheshire East for the next 15 years or so.
+It will form the statutory Development Plan for Cheshire East and determine how the planning system helps to shape local places and communities.
+The Local Development Framework plays an important role in delivering the vision set out in the Sustainable Community Strategy within the context of national planning policies.

+3.2 The Local Development Framework contains a number of different documents called Local Development Documents.
 The different types of Local Development Documents include:

-Development Plan Documents - planning documents that have been subject to independent testing and form part of the statutory Development Plan.
+3.3 Development Plan Documents - planning documents that have been subject to independent testing and form part of the statutory Development Plan.
 Planning applications will be assessed and determined using provisions set out within Development Plan Documents.

-Development Plan Documents must conform to the Regional Spatial Strategy and national guidance set out in Planning Policy Statements and Planning Policy Guidance.
+3.4 Development Plan Documents must be consistent with national guidance set out in Planning Policy Statements and Planning Policy Guidance and the strategies of adjacent local authorities.
 Development Plan Documents must also be shown to have regard to the outcomes of Sustainability Appraisal and Habitats Regulations Assessment.
 Development Plan Documents include the following documents: